-Symptoms of food allergies include skin problems, licking their feet, diarrhea, chronic gas and ear inflammation.
+Symptoms of food allergies include skin problems, licking of feet, diarrhea, chronic gas and ear inflammation.
 If you suspect a food allergy, work with your veterinarian to identify the cause and eliminate that food from your pet’s diet.

-The veterinarian may suggest removing certain ingredients from your pet’s food or trying a special diet.
+Your veterinarian may suggest removing certain ingredients from your pet’s food or trying a special diet.

 Puppy and kitten food is specially formulated to provide their growing bodies with the extra calories and nutrients needed during this early stage of life.
-Depending on the breed and size of your pet, your veterinarian may recommend transitioning them to adult food between the ages of 9 and 18 months.
+Depending on the breed and size of your pet, your veterinarian may recommend transitioning to adult food between the ages of 9 and 18 months.

 The ingredients list of a pet food product can often tell very little about the nutritional value of the food.
 Even ingredients commonly considered bad, like meat meal and corn, have their merits.
 Furthermore, often, pet food companies will market their products with unregulated terms like “human-grade,” “holistic,” and even “organic.”
 Rather than relying on strictly on labels, vets recommend to: